Underwater world of the St. Lawrence River: Exploramer in the Bas-Saint-Laurent

 The underwater world in the St. Lorenz Stream

-I couldn't let go of the question.
-And so the next morning we set out for Ste.
-Anne-des-Monts, a small town on the shore of the St. Lawrence River, still churned up by wind-swept waves.
-White crests of foam on the crests of the waves testified to the strength of the storm.
+The question wouldn't leave me alone.
+So the next morning we set off for Ste.
+Anne-des-Monts, a small town on the south coast of the St. Lawrence River in the Bas-Saint-Laurent department, which was still being churned up by wind-lashed waves.
+Whitecaps on the crests testified to the strength of the storm.
 Above, the sun shone intensely from a deep blue sky.
-No sign of rain clouds!
-So the bit of wind shouldn't bother us.
-The aquarium is located on Rue du Quai, where the Route du Parc from the Parc de la Gaspésie meets the riverbank Exploramerwhere visitors can learn about the flora and fauna of the great river.
+Not a rain cloud in sight!
+So the slight wind shouldn't bother us.
+The aquarium is located on the Rue du Quai, where the Route du Parc from the Parc de la Gaspésie reaches the riverbank.
+Exploramerwhere visitors can learn about the flora and fauna of the great river.
 Actually, we planned to take the boat out to the river.
 On this tour, the experts on board show the wildlife in their natural habitat.
 However, the swell on this day was so stormy that the boat trip had to be canceled.
 The effects of the storm became apparent.
 Therefore, we had to settle for the tanks in the aquarium.

 A guided tour through the aquarium